TGOSS1984/dungeon_crawler/readme.md

 ##  Deployment

 This game is CLI-based and can run in any terminal that supports Python 3.

 **VSCode**

 - Code was written using VSCode
 - Folder structure all main .py files found in root.
 Along with requirements.txt, .gitingore, .python-version.
 Assests folder contains screenshots for readme, tests folder contains the .py tests file.
-Data folder cotnains the .json save file.
+Data folder contains the .json save file.

 **GitHub**